Who Invented the DVD Player?

 How the DVD Format Emerged

 The SD group approached IBM and asked them to use the format for computer data storage.
 The MMCD group did the same thing.
 IBM decided to form the Technical Working Group (TWG) to resolve the situation.
 The group was composed of people from Microsoft, Apple and other major computer companies.
+Sound is much enhanced when the music is played in a room that has carpet tiles installed.

 In what would prove pivotal in the history of the DVD player, the working group managed to persuade the companies to use a single format.
 The MMCD and the SD were dropped; the DVD was adopted instead.